 There are many therapists who specialize in dealing with the progression of Parkinson’s Disease and related symptoms.
 These therapists will use a host of exercises, drills, and strategies to increase voice volume, promote word retrieval, improve memory and improve conversational skills.
 Studies have also found role-playing to be a highly effective strategy when re-teaching social and conversational skills which require both word retrieval and conversation.

 A speech and language pathologist is one of the best resources for someone living with Parkinson’s Disease.
 With improved speech, language, and cognition abilities comes increased confidence, independence, and quality of life.
-Get support for yourself or someone you love now by scheduling your free introductory call today!
+Get support for yourself or someone you love now by scheduling your free introductory call with Great Speech today!